 by a currently dead link title.

 What was the mission of the 24th Cavalry Reconnaissance Squadron?
-What was the job of US cavalry in the European Theatre of Operations (ETO) in WW2?
+How did mechanized cavalry operate in the European Theatre of Operations (ETO) in WW2?
 How did the role of cavalry differ from infantry and other units?

 The 24th Cavalry Reconnaissance Squadron, Mechanized, was part of the 4th Cavalry Group - one of 13 American mechanized cavalry groups (MCGs) serving in the European campaign.
 Each MCG consisted of two squadrons.
 In the case of the 4th Cavalry Regiment these were the 4th and 24th squadrons.